Now Available: Debating Catholicism Series

 Beyond that, nowadays not many people know much about Johnson.
 It's a pity.
 He was more than a raconteur.
 He was one of the great moralists and teachers of all time, a man of deep insights and deeper compassion.

 In this upcoming book I present 365 of Johnson's best quotations, one for every day of the year, augmented with observations of my own.
-This delightful book (on his part more than mine!) will be available in late 2018.
+This delightful book (on his part more than mine!) should be available in late 2018 or early 2019.